NCBI-Hackathons/CapNetProtStruct/README.md

 ## Method and Data

 ### Training data
 The original training data set is from CullPDB with 5600 PDB files.
 The PDB format file contains full structure information about the known structure protein which we get the structure from either X-ray method or NMR method.
-The set of PDB files were selected by Olga Troyanskaya's lab in Princeton University - the data set was used in training their Supervised Convolutional GSN model for protein secondary structure.
+The set of PDB files were selected by Olga Troyanskaya's lab in Princeton University - the data set was used in training their Supervised Convolutional GSN model for protein secondary structure.[3]
 The similarity between any two protein sequence from the data set is less than 30%, which is a good property for training the protein structure prediction model.  <br />
 After pre-processing, the X value and Y value will look like this:
 ![alt text](https://github.com/NCBI-Hackathons/CapNetProtStruct/blob/master/image/Input.png)
 <br />